 Wondering if you are current?
 Check the latest Visa Bulletin!

 Then, his employer can file a second I-140 under the new EB-1 category.
 This will allow him to retain his priority date from the first petition.
-When USCIS approves the new I-140 petition, a visa number will become available if all countries have current priority dates for the EB-1 green card.
+When USCIS approves the new I-140 petition, a visa number will likely become available sooner under the priority dates for the EB-1 green card.

-However, there is one caveat to the EB-1C green card for multinational managers.
-One of the main requirements is that the beneficiary must have worked in a managerial or executive capacity for one full year in the three years leading up to the petition.
-This work must have been done at the company’s offshore branch.
-Therefore, he would be in the clear if Rateesh were currently working in India.
-However, if he were in the U.S. under a nonimmigrant visa such as an H-1B, he would need to return to the Indian branch to work for one full year to be considered eligible.
+However, there are caveats to the EB-1C green card for multinational managers.
+One of the main requirements is that the beneficiary must have worked in a managerial or executive capacity for one full year in the three years prior to the initial visa entry into the U.S. This managerial work must have been done at the company’s offshore offices.
+However, if one never held a manager position abroad and were already in the U.S. under a nonimmigrant visa such as an H-1B or L-1, then one would need to return to the offices abroad to work for one full year as a manager and then re-enter in a similar U.S. manager role prior to be considered eligible.

 Here is another example:

 Cindy has a master’s degree in biochemistry and applied for an EB-2 as a research fellow at a prestigious organization.
 While she was waiting for her priority date to become current, her work was published in several journals, she gained membership into an exclusive organization for biochemists, and her salary increased to the point of being considerable.
-This would qualify her for the EB-1A green card.
-Because the EB-1A does not require a PERM or a job offer, she does not need to obtain a new job in order to port.
-She simply needs to self-petition and file a new I-140 for the EB-1A along with supporting evidence and fees.
+This may qualify her for the EB-1A green card.
+Because the EB-1A does not require a PERM nor necessarily an employer sponsor, she may not need to obtain a new job in order to port.
+She may simply self-petition and file a new I-140 for the EB-1A along with supporting evidence and fees.

 Therefore, porting from an EB-2 to an EB-1 green card is like filing for a brand new green card from scratch and keeping your original priority date.